d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 where data points are column vectors and weights used to form weighted sums are row vectors.
 However, it can be beneficial to be flexible.
-As a general rule of thumb, we have adopted the convention of writing single data points and theoretical statements in column vectors, however we switch to row vectors to represent data points when working with actual data.
-This mirrors the fact that the majority of data we encounter is in this format.
-This dichotomy in notation is ubiquitous in machine learning literature, so we match it while recognizing that it can be a bit cumbersome to the beginner.
+Matrices are useful data structures: they allow us to organize data that have different modalities of variation.
+For example, rows in our matrix might correspond to different houses (data points), while columns might correspond to different attributes.
+This should sound familiar if you have ever used spreadsheet software or have read :numref:`sec-pandas`.
+Thus, although the default orientation of a single vector is a column vector, in a matrix that represents a tabular dataset, it is more conventional to treat each data point as a row vector in the matrix.
+And, as we will see in later chapters, this convention will enable common deep learning practices.
+For example, along the outermost axis of an ndarray, we can access or enumerate minibatches of data points, or just data points if no minibatch exists.

 Given a vector, the first interpretation that we should give it is as a point in space.
 In two or three dimensions, we can visualize these points by using the components of the vectors to define the location of the points in space compared to a fixed reference called the *origin*.
+This can be seen in :numref:`fig_grid`.

 ![An illustration of visualizing vectors as points in the plane.
 The first component of the vector gives the $x$-coordinate, the second component gives the $y$-coordinate.
 Higher dimensions are analogous, although much harder to visualize.](../img/GridPoints.svg)
+:label:`fig_grid`

-This way of visualizing the data can be freeing, and allows us to consider the problem on a more abstract level.
+This geometric point of view allows us to consider the problem on a more abstract level.
 No longer faced with some insurmountable seeming problem like classifying pictures as either cats or dogs, we can start considering tasks abstractly